mbibaeva/ShoeFinder/README.md

 # ShoeFinder
-We are going to find you some shoes
+We are going to find you the shoes you want